-Tao Feng, PhD Student in Department of Earth, Atmospheric and Planetary Sciences
+Elisabeth Freese, PhD student in Earth, Atmospheric, and Planetary Sciences

-Minghao Qiu, PhD Student in Social and Engineering Systems
+Minghao Qiu, PhD Candidate in Social and Engineering Systems

 Minghao is interested in understanding the impacts of China's economic policy on the air quality and carbon emissions.
 He is interested in combining GEOS-Chem with modeling methods from social science domain.
 Prior to coming to MIT, Minghao received his bachelor's degrees in environmental science and economics at Peking University in China.
 Minghao loves playing basketball and running in his free time.